Antminer S17e Hash board Repair Guide [EN]

 2. Check if the number of chips is enough: If the number of chips is not enough, you can directly enter the IP‑LOG to see how many chips are detected in that chain, and then.
 Repair according to the number of chips per board.

-4. Under normal machine operation, the temperature of PCB and chip of 3 chains is between 25 degrees and 95 degrees.
+4. Under normal miner operation, the temperature of PCB and chip of 3 chains is between 25 degrees and 95 degrees.
 If there is one chain, the temperature is only 25 degrees.
 Below degree, it proves that the hashrate boards of this chain are not working, and the veneer test is necessary to see if the veneer is normal.
-If it is higher than 95 degrees, it proves heat dissipation No, check whether the fan operation and ventilation of the machine are normal, and also pay attention to whether the heat sink has fallen off.
+If it is higher than 95 degrees, it proves heat dissipation No, check whether the fan operation and ventilation of the miner are normal, and also pay attention to whether the heat sink has fallen off.

-5. If you can't see any data after entering the IP, but only see the interface as shown in the figure below, you must enter the IP‑log to see what is printed in the log Regardless of the information, check and repair the machine according to the information.
+5. If you can't see any data after entering the IP, but only see the interface as shown in the figure below, you must enter the IP‑log to see what is printed in the log Regardless of the information, check and repair the miner according to the information.
 It may be a disconnection or other problems.

-6. When the whole machine is repaired, it is repaired according to the mining status and LOG, and which one is considered to be the problem is directly replaced with a good part for verification.
+6. When the whole miner is repaired, it is repaired according to the mining status and LOG, and which one is considered to be the problem is directly replaced with a good part for verification.
 Make judgments.

-1. Routine inspection: First, visually inspect the computing board to be repaired to observe whether there is any displacement, deformation, or scorching of the small heat sink.
+1. Routine inspection: First, visually inspect the hash board to be repaired to observe whether there is any displacement, deformation, or scorching of the small heat sink.
 If there is It must be dealt with first; if the small heat sink is displaced, remove it first, and then re‑soldering after the repair is passed.

 Secondly, after the visual inspection is no problem, the impedance of each voltage domain can be tested first to detect whether there is a short circuit or an open circuit.
 It must be handle first.